mealie-recipes/mealie/docs/docs/documentation/community-guide/swag.md

 ## Step 1: Get a domain

 The first step is to grab a dynamic DNS if you don't have your own subdomain already.
 You can get this from for example [DuckDNS](https://www.duckdns.org).
-If you already own a domain, you'll need to create an <code>A</code> record that points to the machine that SWAG is running on.
+If you already own a domain, you'll need to create an `A` record that points to the machine that SWAG is running on.
 See the [SWAG documentation](https://docs.linuxserver.io/general/swag#create-container-via-http-validation) for more details.

 ## Step 2: Set-up SWAG